sravan-s/notebook_engine/README.md

 Add the following to ~/.config/nix/nix.conf or /etc/nix/nix.conf: experimental-features = nix-command flakes
 ```
+Fill enviornment variables to `.env` (see `.env.example` for list of env variables)
+- We setup an example_webhook in ./example_webhook/
+If you want to use it for local development, setup its URL(http://localhost:8080/event) in .env

 ---
 If you use tmux for development ->